staabm/staabm.github.io/_posts/2025-11-15-phpstan-validates-phpunit-data-provider.md

 ### Summary

 I spent a lot of time over a few weeks to make the PHPUnit integration shine.
-I feel we are on a totally new level and even more new cool stuff is getting possible.
+We are on a totally new level and even more new cool stuff is getting possible.

-Make sure your boss considers [sponsoring my open source work](https://github.com/sponsors/staabm), so I can spent more time no your beloved code quality tooling.
+Make sure your boss considers [sponsoring my open source work](https://github.com/sponsors/staabm), so I can spend more time on your beloved code quality tooling.